How To Choose the Right Panel For You

 Solar technology is constantly improving, which is why it’s important to familiarize yourself with the types of panels currently available before committing to installing a solar PV system.

 As of now, the two most common types of solar panels are monocrystalline and polycrystalline.
 Both options convert sunlight into energy for you to eventually use in your home and are actively being used in the industry today.
-We want to break down some of the key differences between the two to better understand which will work best for Canadians looking to go solar.
+We want to break down some of the key differences between the two to better understand which works best for Canadians looking to go solar.

 How Do Solar Panels Produce Energy?